cqhclk/OpenGWF/README.md

 ### Data Processing

-We provide scripts to convert raw meteorological data (e.g., from WeatherBench) into `.npy` format for efficient I/O.
+We provide scripts to convert raw weather data (e.g., from WeatherBench) into `.npy` format for efficient I/O.

 **Data Storage Format**
 Each file is saved as a single NumPy array with the naming convention: